 Introduction

-The FG-BOMBER has the most complex internal circuit path of any plugin we’ve created.
-To get its unique effect, it combines all analog modeled transient processing, dynamic frequency manipulation, specialized compression, tube saturation, harmonic generation, filtering… there is a ton behind the scenes.
-But we’ve condensed all of these processes into a simple interface with just four knobs.
+The FG-BOMBER combines analog-modeled transient processing, dynamic frequency manipulation, compression, tube saturation, harmonic generation, and more — all condensed into a simple interface with just four knobs.

 Drive